 NAACP Mobile Education Forum

-Every Thursday from 10 a.m. until 9 p.m., the Mobile Museum of Art offers free admission to all visitors.
+Every Thursday from 10 a.m. to 9 p.m., the Mobile Museum of Art offers free admission to all visitors.
 Join MMoA each week to experience the museum in new and exciting ways throughout the year.
 No reservations are necessary.
-MMoA is at 4850 Museum Drive.
+MMoA is at 4850 Museum Drive, Mobile.

 Mobile Mystery Dinner

-Murder at Miss Kitty’s Cat House!
-Join the Mobile Mystery Dinners for their next performance at Mobile Carnival Museum, 355 Government St. Advance reservations are required; call 251-865-7398.
+Murder on the Battleship!
+Join the Mobile Mystery Dinners cast for their next performance at Azalea Manor, 751 Dauphin St., Mobile.
+Advance reservations are required; to reserve, call 251-865-7398.
 Tickets are $59 and include dinner and unlimited wine.
 The fun begins at 7 p.m.

 Ark of India